 Foreign Transaction Fee

 If you use this card internationally you will pay a 2.7% foreign transaction fee.
 It’s best to leave this card home when traveling outside the U.S. and use a card that doesn’t charge a foreign transaction fee.

 Sign Up Bonus

-This card doesn’t have a huge sign-up bonus.
-You can get 20,000 Membership Rewards points for spending $1,000 in purchases in the first 3 months of having the card.
+When this article was last updated, you can get 30,000 Membership Rewards points for spending $2,000 in purchases in the first 3 months of having the card.
 We do get a referral bonus if you sign up for the card using our referral link.

 American Express Restrictions on Sign Up Bonuses